 - Klaus Havelund, Program Co-Chair, NASA/Caltech Jet Propulsion Laboratory, USA

-- Corina Pasareanu, Awards Chair, NASA Ames Research Center, USA
+- Corina Pasareanu, Awards Chair, NASA Ames Research Center and CMU, USA

 - Yliès Falcone, Publicity Chair, Université Grenoble Alpes and Inria, France

 |SPIN accepted papers are available!Sat 22 Apr 2017|